itsjoesullivan/van/2013/08/npm-bin.md

 #Wrapup

 - The common method of creating a global command is to define it in <code>package.json</code> like so:

 ###package.json

 ```json
 "bin": {
   "{commandName}": "bin/{fileName}"
 }
 ```

 - That script then does the CLI-oriented stuff

 ###bin/{fileName}
 ```bash
 #!/usr/bin/env node
 var program = require('commander');
 program.parse(process.argv);
 ```

 - The script can require files from its package using paths relative to itself
 ```bash
 #!/usr/bin/env node
 var tool = require('../lib/tool');
 ```

-- To easily customize your usage/help messages, simply write then as .txt files à la browserify:
+- To easily surface usage/help messages, simply write then as .txt files à la browserify:

 ```bash
 #!/usr/bin/env node